Pensions in the United Kingdom: Taking benefits

 From 6 April 2024 the lifetime allowance was abolished and replaced by limits on the total tax-free lump sums that a person can receive.
 The lump sum allowance is usually £268,275.
 A separate lump sum and death benefit allowance applies to tax-free lump sums paid because of serious ill health or on death before age 75 and is usually £1,073,100.
 Transitional rules set out how earlier benefits affect the new allowances and allow certificates where appropriate.
 Within these limits, people can normally take up to 25% of their pot as a tax-free lump sum, subject to the lump sum allowance.
 Further withdrawals or pension income are taxed as earnings under PAYE in the year of payment.

 Death benefits and Inheritance Tax interactions

 If a member dies before age 75, most lump sum death benefits and inherited drawdown are usually free of Income Tax provided they remain within the deceased’s lump sum and death benefit allowance.
 If death is on or after age 75, payments to beneficiaries are normally taxed as their income.
 If a lump sum is paid more than two years after the scheme is told of the death, the payment is taxable.
 In July 2025 the government confirmed that from 6 April 2027 all death in service lump sums from registered schemes will be out of scope of Inheritance Tax for consistency across scheme designs.
+In the 2024 Autumn Budget, it was announced that unused pension funds will be within the scope of inheritance tax from 6 April 2027.
+Previously, pensions were out of the scope of inheritance tax.